ozgurgulerx/my-docs/docs/index.md

-# Welcome to Cloud Atlas
+# Welcome to CloudAtlas

 🚀 **AI Consulting and Innovation**
+Hi, I’m Ozgur Guler, an AI Cloud Solutions Architect and consultant specializing in building generative AI solutions in the cloud.
+I help Startups & businesses leverage cutting-edge AI technologies to drive innovation and scale effectively.

-At Cloud Atlas, we empower businesses with cutting-edge AI solutions.
+At CloudAtlas, we empower businesses with cutting-edge AI solutions.
 Explore our services, projects, and thought leadership.

 ## Services We Offer
 - **AI Consulting**